codingkatty/camplight/JOURNAL.md

 - usb-c?

 ## Day 2
-I did the schematic!!
+(~2 hrs) I did the schematic!!
 I kind of just followed an open source board but I used a usb-c and used smd components.
 I also added some neopixels :3 There's this tp4056 to charge the battery through the usb and i hope it works.

 ![image](https://github.com/user-attachments/assets/1450e587-e984-47df-9110-e8f39d636072)